xrdocs/programmability/_tutorials/2020-12-02-nornir-overview.md

 ```
 pip install nornir
 ```
-Install Nornir plugin **nornir-napalm**.
-It provides napalm connections through which you connect to the device and tasks like napalm_cli, napalm_configure, napalm_get, napalm_ping and napalm_validate.
+Install Nornir plugin nornir-napalm.
+It provides napalm connections through which you connect to the device and tasks like napalm_cli, napalm_configure, napalm_get, napalm_ping, and napalm_validate.
 ```
 pip install nornir-napalm
 ```